 Performance on these models isn't half bad - smooth throttle response, good pickup, decent slow-speed creepability, reasonable top-end speed, good pulling power, etc. Nevertheless, I have gripeage...

 Gripe #1 - These things are awfully darned buzzy-noisy.
 This could, I suppose, be due to those swiveling truck towers.
-But whatever the case, they're simply not in the same league as the Katos and the Atlases of the world (or even the Life-Likes of the world, for that matter).
+But whatever the case, they're simply not in the same league as the Katos and the Atlases of the world (or even the Life-Likes of the world).